jondavidjohn/hidpi-canvas-polyfill/CONTRIBUTING.md

 ## Development

-Once you have NPM and Grunt installed, clone the repository and install all dependancies
+Once you have NPM and Grunt installed, clone the repository (with `--recursive` to also clone all submodules) and install all dependencies

-    git clone git@.....hidpi-canvas-polyfill.git
+    git clone git@.....hidpi-canvas-polyfill.git --recursive
     cd hidpi-canvas-polyfill
     npm install